Hernandez’s HR in 9th gives Nats 6-5 win over Cubs

 TRAINER’S ROOM

-Nationals: Washington optioned RHP Tanner Rainey to Triple-A Rochester.
-Rainey is 1-2 with a 7.20 ERA in 31 games, and manager Dave Martinez said he will pitch every other day for Rochester.
+Washington optioned RHP Tanner Rainey to Triple-A Rochester.
+Rainey is 1-2 with a 7.20 ERA in 31 games, and Martinez said he will pitch every other day for Rochester.
 “I explained to him that in the future, him and Finnegan are going to close out games for us, and I want him to hone in on his mechanics and pump strikes,” Martinez said.

 UP NEXT